Adrienne Bailon Flaunts Serious Curves In A Tiny Yellow Bikini

 Adrienne had her long brunette hair flowing down as she enjoyed the end of summer in her yellow bikini while she accessorized the swimwear look with a pair of large hoop earrings in both ears.

-The slideshow of photos has been viewed a whopping more than 211,000 times in the first six hours since the former Cheetah Girls singer uploaded it to her account.
+The slideshow of photos has been viewed more than 211,000 times in the first six hours since the former Cheetah Girls singer uploaded it to her account.

 Prior to posting the bikini photos for her 4.5 million followers, Adrienne shared a snap of herself enjoying the sunshine with Kourtney Kardashian by the pool.